xenify-io/litepaper/README.md

 <br>

 USDy is a reward token that incentivises participation in the YSL.IO ecosystem with stability and sustainability at its core.
-Developed with cutting-edge tokenomincs, the YSL.IO protocol boasts a host of innovative features that make USDy a standout reward token in the DeFi landscape.
+Developed with cutting-edge tokenomics, the YSL.IO protocol boasts a host of innovative features that make USDy a standout reward token in the DeFi landscape.

 One of the key highlights of USDy is its Price Stability Model (PSM), which ensures a continuous increase in liquidity, even in the face of sell pressure.
 The protocol achieves this through a combination of autonomous Treasury-Owned Liquidity creation and an ingenious Buyback and Burn feature (UBB), which actively works to stabilise the price of USDy.